 - each director, officer, promoter and control person of an OTC reporting issuer (as defined in that Instrument) to file a personal information form within 10 days of the issuer becoming an OTC reporting issuer under that Instrument, except for a promoter of an OTC issuer that becomes an OTC reporting issuer more than two years after its ticker-symbol date, and

-- each person that becomes a director, officer or control person of an OTC reporting issuer to file a personal information form within 10 days of becoming a director, officer, promoter or control person of an OTC reporting issuer,
+- each person that becomes a director, officer, promoter or control person of an OTC reporting issuer to file a personal information form within 10 days of becoming a director, officer, promoter or control person of an OTC reporting issuer,

 except that personal information forms required to be filed before December 31, 2008 are not required to be filed until that date, unless the Executive Director specifically requires.

 If a promoter or control person is not an individual, then its directors, officers and control persons must submit personal information forms.

 The Executive Director specifies BC Form 51-509 F3 Personal Information Form and Authorization of Indirect Collection, Use and Disclosure of Personal Information for this purpose.

 2.3 OTC reporting issuers – For the purposes of BC Instrument 51-509 Issuers Quoted in the U.S. Over-the-Counter Markets (BCI 51-509), the Executive Director specifies: